 As a first time marketer, it’s exciting to watch people open and click on your email content.
-What do you do though when those numbers aren’t what you were expecting or hoping, and what if you actually had no idea what to expect?
+What to do if those numbers aren’t what you were expecting or hoping?
+What if you had no idea what to expect?
 We worked with ExactTarget to understand the most common issues that go into poor performing emails and content and placed those tips inline as users reviewed results.

 Once a user sends more than a single email, they start to think about how email marketing impacts the bottom line in a broader way.
 Seeing an overview of performance across all sent emails teaches them about simple best practices that can be leveraged in their future mailings.

 All products should be designed this way